NickLaMuro/jquids/README.md

 -------------

-CalendarDateSelect allow for the use of many different formats and css styles, and JqUiDateSelect was made to allow for that same kind of flexibility, with out all of the weight of an full library of javascript and css files in your public folder.
+CalendarDateSelect allow for the use of many different formats and css styles, and Jquids was made to allow for that same kind of flexibility, with out all of the weight of an full library of javascript and css files in your public folder.